BEHAVIORAL HEALTH INTEGRATION

 The IBOH Learning Collaborative supports health centers to promote mental health wellbeing in their dental programs.
 Participating health centers work with NNOHA to implement behavioral health screenings (i.e. PHQ-2, PHQ-9) in the dental clinic.
 The learning collaborative uses the NNOHA User’s Guide for Implementation of Interprofessional Oral Health Core Clinical Competencies as a framework for behavioral health integration.
 This is a virtual learning collaborative.

-Applications for the 2021 IBOH Learning Collaborative are closed.
-Check back in Fall 2022 for the next cohort!
+Applications for the 2022 IBOH Learning Collaborative are closed.

 Making a gift to the National Network for Oral Health Access is one of the easiest ways to positively impact our work, enhance our services, and help our community strengthen and increase access to oral health services.
 NNOHA is a 501(c)(3) non-profit organization.
 Your contributions are tax-deductible to the extent permitted by law.